-Military students who are located outside of the United States who are enrolled in education programs that lead to professional licensure and/or contain field placement must complete all placements on a base or in a Department of Defense approved location.
+Military students who are located outside of the United States who are enrolled in programs that contain field placement must complete all placements on a base or in a Department of Defense approved location.
 Students are advised to contact a Field Experience Counselor to determine whether field experience can be completed.
+Students who cannot complete field placements on a base or in a DOD-approved location may be required to take a leave of absence until they return to a location at which placements are allowed.